 - Remote, quiet beaches for relaxation

-- Eco-tourism activities and trekking
+- Eco tourism activities and trekking

 Diglipur Beaches are perfect for travelers who want to immerse themselves in unspoiled landscapes, experience tropical wildlife, and enjoy peaceful beach walks away from the usual tourist crowds.

-Read About Hidden Gems of Japan: 10 Powerful Places Beyond Tokyo & Kyoto | Travel Rethink Ways
+Explore also: Hidden Gems of Japan: 10 Powerful Places Beyond Tokyo & Kyoto | Travel Rethink Ways

 Mundapahad Beach | Peaceful Escape

-Mundapahad Beach is a lesser-known, pristine shoreline in the Andamans, perfect for travelers seeking peace, solitude, and calm waters.
+Mundapahad Beach is a lesser known, pristine shoreline in the Andamans, perfect for travelers seeking peace, solitude, and calm waters.
 Its serene environment makes it ideal for a relaxed tropical retreat.

 Highlights: